top of page

 • AMR surveillance reports and government publications

-• Antimicrobial stewardship resources for clinicians and health professionals
+• Antimicrobial stewardship resources for clinicians and healthcare professionals

 • Patient and consumer AMR education